StevenMDixon/IJScript/Tips.md

 ## for/of/in

-Fortunatly there is a way to iterate through things in ES6 with out for loops.
+Fortunatly there is a couple ways to iterate through things without for loops.

 ### Iterators

 Iterators are a fun exercise in writing unreadable code, they perfectly obfuscate what your code is doing.
 So what if I told you we can Iterate any thing that can be turned into an array in javascript?